Seattle's Paid Sick and Safe Time Ordinance

 Questions or want to report a violation?
 Email us.

-As of September 1, 2012, employees in the City of Seattle accrue paid sick and paid safe time (PSST) for use when an employee or family member needs to take time off from work due to illness or a critical safety issue, including domestic violence, sexual assault or stalking.
+As of September 1, 2012, Seattle's Paid Sick and Safe Time Ordinance (PSST) requires employers to provide paid sick and safe time for employees.
+PSST can be used for an employee's absence from work due to illness, medical appointments, or critical safety issue, including domestic violence, sexual assault or stalking.

 The ordinance applies to all employers with more than four full-time equivalent employees.
 All employees are eligible for the new benefit, including full time, part-time and temporary workers.